-The MSBS program is available only to current first year medical students at the Erie Campus concurrent with the DO curriculum.
-The MSBS program is centered on original research and aims to develop students into physician-researchers.
+The MSBS program is available only to current first year medical students at the Erie Campus

 LECOM offers a research-focused curriculum concurrent with the DO program for students who desire a strong research background and/or are interested in a career as a physician-researcher.
 The MSBS program is a graduate level program for medical students that serves as a structured research experience.
 Through coursework, research design, laboratory experience and a comprehensive research project, the MSBS program will produce graduates qualified for clinical medicine able to develop independent research programs.